apache/predictionio/docs/manual/source/templates/recommendation/batch-evaluator.html.md

 Create a new file `BatchEvaluation.scala`.
 Note that the new `BatchPersistableEvaluator` is used.
 The `BatchEngineParamsList` specifies the parameters of the engine.

+Modify the appName parameter in `DataSourceParams` to match your app name.

 ```scala
 package org.template.recommendation